Dhruv-A/my_website/_posts/posts/2021-09-02-graphing-covid.md

 y = json.load(fileobj)
 ~~~

-When I printed out the cases, it returned a lot of messy text.
+When I printed out the cases, it returned a lot of information about each case.

 ~~~
 {'help': 'https://data.nsw.gov.au/data/api/3/action/help_show?name=datastore_search', 'success': True, 'result': {'include_total': True, 'limit': 1, 'records_format': 'objects', 'resource_id': '2776dbb8-f807-4fb2-b1ed-184a6fc2c8aa', 'total_estimation_threshold': None, 'records': [{'notification_date': '2020-10-10', 'postcode': None, 'likely_source_of_infection': 'Overseas', 'lhd_2010_code': None, 'lhd_2010_name': None, 'lga_code19': None, 'lga_name19': None}], 'fields': [{'id': 'notification_date', 'type': 'text'}, {'id': 'postcode', 'type': 'text'}, {'id': 'likely_source_of_infection', 'type': 'text'}, {'id': 'lhd_2010_code', 'type': 'text'}, {'id': 'lhd_2010_name', 'type': 'text'}, {'id': 'lga_code19', 'type': 'text'}, {'id': 'lga_name19', 'type': 'text'}], '_links': {'start': '/api/3/action/datastore_search?resource_id=2776dbb8-f807-4fb2-b1ed-184a6fc2c8aa&limit=1', 'next': '/api/3/action/datastore_search?resource_id=2776dbb8-f807-4fb2-b1ed-184a6fc2c8aa&limit=1&offset=1'}, 'total': 30618, 'total_was_estimated': False}}
 ~~~

-However, looking through this, I realised what pieces of information mattered.
+However, looking through this, I realised what pieces of information mattered; at this point I was only concerned about the *notification-date* but also wanted to look at the *lga location* at some point.
 The next step was to tally all the cases per day.
 I created a dictionary with the current date as the key and case number as the value.
 Cycling through each case's data also allows me to come back later and sort by other criteria such as location or age which is something I want to look at in the future.

 ~~~python
 # loop through the cases and find how many in 2021 because we